 You need to get it together.

 Here’s the good news and bad news: No one is going to do the visual content work for you unless you pay them., unfortunately.
 You will not reap any rewards of sales and followers – books or product or otherwise – if you do not work on your visual content.
 So either you need to do it yourself or hire someone.
 Fortunately, there are people out there (like me), who excel at this kind of thing.
 Visual content (digital media producers) providers can whip up amazing graphics – dozens of them – to get you going so you can focus on other things.
-What would take you a week to design may take someone like me a full day.
-You and I probably have very different skill sets, and that’s what makes the world wonderful.
+So be sure to check out my shop for Canva templates that are easy to use and will help you get the job done quickly.

 Regardless, people are not going to just come to you to buy your book or product or follow you online if you don’t given them a reason to do so.
 Having excellent visual content to entertain your audience is the key.
 If you post consistently, format your images for each social media’s style, use fresh, stylized images that are popular and representative of your brand, and put out good content, you’ll be successful.